-- (2) For subsection (1), a person operates a brothel in association with another person if the person directly receives income from the brothel. - (3) Subsection (2) does not apply merely because a licensee is operating a licensed brothel in partnership with, or otherwise in association with, a corporation that receives income from the licensed brothel if- - (a) the licensee is the sole director of the corporation; or - (b) each director of the corporation is a licensee.
+- Maximum penalty-200 penalty units or 5 years imprisonment. - (2) For subsection (1), a person operates a brothel in association with another person if the person directly receives income from the brothel. - (3) Subsection (2) does not apply merely because a licensee is operating a licensed brothel in partnership with, or otherwise in association with, a corporation that receives income from the licensed brothel if- - (a) the licensee is the sole director of the corporation; or - (b) each director of the corporation is a licensee.

-82 Person not to have interest in more than 1 licensed brothel
+Person not to have interest in more than 1 licensed brothel